Qovery/qovery-client-go/docs/HelmRepositoryResponseAllOfConfig.md

 `func (o *HelmRepositoryResponseAllOfConfig) HasScalewayAccessKey() bool`

 HasScalewayAccessKey returns a boolean if a field has been set.

+### GetScalewayProjectId

+`func (o *HelmRepositoryResponseAllOfConfig) GetScalewayProjectId() string`

+GetScalewayProjectId returns the ScalewayProjectId field if non-nil, zero value otherwise.

+### GetScalewayProjectIdOk

+`func (o *HelmRepositoryResponseAllOfConfig) GetScalewayProjectIdOk() (*string, bool)`

+GetScalewayProjectIdOk returns a tuple with the ScalewayProjectId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetScalewayProjectId

+`func (o *HelmRepositoryResponseAllOfConfig) SetScalewayProjectId(v string)`

+SetScalewayProjectId sets ScalewayProjectId field to given value.

+### HasScalewayProjectId

+`func (o *HelmRepositoryResponseAllOfConfig) HasScalewayProjectId() bool`

+HasScalewayProjectId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)